 On May 31, 2012, we entered into a conditional fee waiver agreement with our Adviser and Main Street Partners pursuant to which, for a period from June 4, 2012 to June 3, 2013, our Advisers have agreed to waive the base management fee and the incentive fees to the extent that distributions declared and payable would represent a return of capital for purposes of U.S. federal income tax.
 On March 26, 2013, we and the Advisers amended and restated the conditional fee waiver agreement to extend the fee waiver period through September 30, 2013.
-On May 14, 2013, we amended the amended and restated conditional fee waiver agreement to provide that the repayment of all waived fees will be made, if at all, within a period not to exceed three years from the date each respective waiver of fees is made.
-We refer to this conditional fee waiver agreement, as amended from time to time, as the conditional fee waiver agreement.
 For the year ended December 31, 2012, we incurred, and our Advisers waived, base management fees of approximately \$232,000, capital gains incentive fees of \$3,000 and subordinated incentive fees on income of approximately \$123,000.
 In certain circumstances, we may determine that it is appropriate to reimburse the Advisers for fees waived under the conditional fee waiver agreement, as more fully described in the same.
-Fee waiver reimbursements to the Advisers will not be accrued until they become probable and estimable.
-For the year ended December 31, 2012, the Company did not record any fee waiver reimbursements to the Advisers.
 This management and incentive fee waiver arrangement is intended to support the reasonable alignment of our expenses with our income during the initial phase of our operations.